keboola/processor-iconv/README.md

 - `target_encoding` - optional string, [encoding](https://gist.github.com/hakre/4188459) of the target files/tables, defaults to `UTF-8`
 - `on_error` - optional string, can be either `transliterate` or `ignore` or `fail`, defines the action to do when a character cannot be converted.
 The default value is `fail`, which means that the conversion will fail.

+## Charset Conversion

-Example configuration which converts everything from `WINDOWS-1250` to UTF8:
+Example configuration which converts everything from `WINDOWS-1250` to `UTF-8`:

 ```
 {